 Modi govt gave loans to 'crony friends', but no debt relief for farmers, alleges Cong

+"We have three demands -- names of those whose debt has been waived should be made public, a high level committee should be constituted to examine the process of loan waiver, and this committee should assess financial viability and potential of the banking sector," she said.
+Whenever the BJP government is questioned on the condition of the banking sector, they blame the previous government, but lying again and again does not change the truth, the spokesperson said.

+What has the BJP government done for banking reforms in the past six years, Shrinate asked.
+The government will tell you that NPAs have gone down from 11.7 per cent to 9.2 per cent.
+It should have been good news and the economy should have improved.
+But the truth is different, banks are actually waiving loans of big crony capitalists, she said.

-The Congress on Saturday cited a Credit Suisse report to allege that the Modi government waived loans worth Rs 7,77,800 crore of "crony friends" in five years, and asked why it could not give debt relief to farmers.
+Earlier, Congress' chief spokesperson Randeep Surjewala cited a Credit Suisse report to allege that the Modi government waived loans worth Rs 7,77,800 crore of "crony friends" in five years, and asked why it could not give debt relief to farmers.
 "Shocking state of bank loan waivers, NPAs & impaired banking assets exposed by Credit Suisse report!
-Since 2014, the Modi government has given super-sized bank loan waivers worth Rs 7,77,800 Crore!"
-Congress chief spokesperson Randeep Surjewala said in a series of tweets.
+Since 2014, Modi government has given super sized bank loans waivers worth Rs 7,77,800 Crore!"
+Surjewala said in a series of tweets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)